 Teachers are able to monitor on weekdays during traditional school hours.

 Dyknow provides all schools with the Blackout Settings functionality, enabling each to determine when and where teachers may monitor student devices.

 How can I get involved?

-- Ask your student's teacher(s) for a copy of your student's Class Analytics report.
-You'll see the awesome resources your student is using to learn during school, and you'll be equipped for a conversation on Digital Citizenship and responsible technology use.
+Ask your student's teacher(s) for a copy of your student's Class History report.
+You'll see the awesome resources your student is using to learn during school, and you'll be equipped for a conversation on digital citizenship and responsible technology use.

 Responsible use of technology is an essential life skill for each of us, especially students!

 Digital citizenship means conscious online navigation and communication, evaluating information sources as trustworthy, and citing sources where credit is due.